github/docs/content/admin/managing-code-security/managing-supply-chain-security-for-your-enterprise/configuring-dependabot-to-work-with-limited-internet-access.md

    {%- endif %}

-   {% note %}
+   > [!NOTE]

-   **Note:** You will need to repeat this step when you upgrade to a new minor version of {% data variables.product.product_name %}, or if you manually update the {% data variables.product.prodname_dependabot %} action from {% data variables.product.prodname_dotcom_the_website %}.
+   > You will need to repeat this step when you upgrade to a new minor version of {% data variables.product.product_name %}, or if you manually update the {% data variables.product.prodname_dependabot %} action from {% data variables.product.prodname_dotcom_the_website %}.
 For more information, see "[AUTOTITLE](/admin/github-actions/managing-access-to-actions-from-githubcom/manually-syncing-actions-from-githubcom)."

-   {% endnote %}

 1. When you have finished adding these images to the runner, you are ready to restrict internet access to the {% data variables.product.prodname_dependabot %} runner, ensuring that it can still access your private registries for the required ecosystems and for {% data variables.product.prodname_ghe_server %}.